lee-stevens/Clapham-Zoo/Readme.md

 It uses a ASP.NET's MVC, for joining the Angular frontend with the ASP.NET SQLite backend.

 ## Tools Used
-Developed on my main computer 'Valkyrie' and laptop 'Duo-Pro' with the following tools:

 - Angular CLI 14.1.1
 - Node 16.18.1